 This is what makes people doubt the legitimacy of any MLM model.
 Amway’s compensation plan also includes commissions against recruitments.
 The plan involves the pyramid structure (which I showed earlier) through which you earn commissions, climb higher rankings and achieve higher levels to increase your chance for making big money.

 The Focal Point

 You might have heard the terms Group Volume (GV) and Point Value (PV).
-These terms have been associated to the MLM models and they reflect the sales volume of an IBO and IBOs under his/her umbrella.
+These terms have been associated with the MLM models and they reflect the sales volume of an IBO and IBOs under his/her umbrella.
 This is the real focal point.
-As GV and PV rises, the percentage commission you can earn also climbs up.
+As GV and PV rise, the percentage commission you can earn also climbs up.
 This is what forces you to admit that the model is actually encouraging product sales to real customers.
 Remember that a legitimate MLM model is the one which generates more income through product sales rather than recruitments.

 Is Amway a Ponzi Scheme?

 A big NO!
 Amway is NOT a Ponzi scheme for a basic reason that the company’s model features GV and PV which means that the company is actually focusing on sales and offering real value and genuine products.
-This is a recommended platform for the skilled sellers who want to lift their income level or properly utilize their free time in a profitable activity.
+This is a recommended platform for skilled sellers who want to lift their income level or properly utilize their free time in a profitable activity.

-Do be warned though that there is of course no guarantee that you will make money with Amway, or other MLM’s like it for that matter.
+Do be warned though that there is, of course, no guarantee that you will make money with Amway, or other MLM’s like it for that matter.
 The truth is that most people who join these types of companies fail to make any money at all… And often many of them actually just end up spending more than they ever manage to make back.